sdcastillo/PA-R-Study-Manual/docs/index.md

 favicon: images/artificial_actuary_logo_favicon.png
 ---

-# What's in this book
+# How to use this book

-- Explanations of the statistical concepts
-- All data sets needed packaged in an R library
-- `R code` examples

-## About the author

-Sam Castillo is a predictive modeler at Milliman in Chicago, maintains a [blog](http://artificialactuary.com/) about the future of risk, and won the 2019 SOA Predictive Analytics and Fururism's [Jupyter contest](https://nbviewer.jupyter.org/github/SOASections/SOA-Predictive-Modeling-Innovation-and-Industry-Contest-2019-First-Place/blob/master/Predicting%20Uncertainty%20Prediction%20Intervals%20from%20Gradient%20Boosted%20Quantile%20Regression.ipynb).
+* Run the examples on your own machine by downloading the ExamPAData library
+* Download a PDF by clicking the "Download" button on the top of the page
+* Use the arrow keys to navigate the chapters

 **Contact:**

-Support: sam@exampa.net
+Support: info@exampa.net

 # The exam